 Do the work: Take ten minutes to put pen to paper to identify what needs fixing in your life.
 Then, answer these questions for each: what you would face, how you would feel, and what that experience of fixing this one thing might mean to you?

 Takeaway 2: How you treat yourself is the bar for how others treat you

 Really think about this: the way you treat yourself is the bar for how others treat you.
 The only way you can be authentic in your “yes” is to believe in it yourself so others know it’s true.
-So if something exists in your memory — a hurt or pain that you are holding onto — you need to let it go.
+So if something exists in your memory like hurt or pain that you are holding onto, you need to let it go.

-Years ago, when interviewing for a position to go back into the radio industry knowing the possibility to job share existed, I boldly said to my soon-to-be boss, “I want to know how the culture is here because if it’s not a supportive, positive place, I’ll likely leave.”
+Years ago, when interviewing for a position to go back into the radio industry knowing the possibility of job sharing existed, I boldly said to my soon-to-be boss, “I want to know how the culture is here because if it’s not a supportive, positive place, I’ll likely leave.”